idan-at/eslint-plugin-package-json-dependencies/docs/rules/no-missing-types.md

 ````

 ## Options
-- `excludePatterns: string[]`: Tells the rule to ignore packages matching the given patterns.
+- `excludePatterns: string[]`: Tells this rule to ignore packages matching the given patterns.
 Might be useful for a custom `jest`-reporter or an `ESLint` plugin that doesn't have any types exposed.